Generalized recursive atom ordering and equivalence to CL-shellability: Generalized recursive atom ordering

 \section{Generalized recursive atom ordering}

 In this section we introduce a generalization of the notion of recursive atom ordering and prove several fundamental properties of these generalized recursive atom orderings.

-\begin{defn} A \textbf{chain-atom ordering} of a finite bounded poset $P$ is a choice of ordering on the atoms of each rooted interval $[u,\hat{1}]_r$ of $P$. \end{defn}

-\begin{rmk} A recursive atom ordering is an ordering of just the atoms of a finite graded poset $P$, but it is an atom ordering for which their exists one or more extensions to chain-atom orderings of $P$ of the type that is guaranteed to exist by the various requirements in the definition of an RAO.
-It is often useful to abuse notation and think of a recursive atom ordering as such a chain-atom ordering rather than as an ordering of just the atoms.

-The generalized recursive atom orderings we are about to introduce will likewise be defined as orderings on the atoms of a finite graded poset $P$ that are extendible to chain-atom orderings of $P$ in the manner guaranteed to exist by the requirements for a GRAO.
-In upcoming proofs, it will often be convenient to abuse notation and think of a generalized recursive atom ordering as a type of chain-atom ordering rather than as an ordering of just the atoms.
-That is, many of our results regarding GRAOs are proven by taking the atom ordering of any GRAO and proving the result for every chain-atom ordering of the type guaranteed to exist as an extension of the atom ordering of the given GRAO. \end{rmk}
+\begin{rmk} The generalized recursive atom orderings (GRAOs) we are about to introduce will be defined as orderings on the atoms of a finite poset $P$ that are extendible to chain-atom orderings of $P$ meeting certain requirements.
+It will often be convenient to think of a generalized recursive atom ordering as a chain-atom ordering of this type. \end{rmk}

-Having just made this critical remark, now we are ready to give our main new definition:
+Now we are ready to give the main new definition of the paper: